voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 :ref:`3D mesh <3d-meshes>`, :ref:`point cloud <3d-point-clouds>`,
 or a :ref:`3D shape geometry <3d-shapes>`.

-There are additional attributes to a scene, such as :class:`fiftyone.core.threed.camera`, :class:`fiftyone.core.threed.lights`, and :class:`fiftyone.core.threed.SceneBackground`.
+A scene may be explicitly initialized with additional attributes, such as :class:`camera <fiftyone.core.threed.camera>`, :class:`lights <fiftyone.core.threed.lights>`, and :class:`background <fiftyone.core.threed.SceneBackground>`.
 By default, a scene is created with neutral lighting, and a perspective camera whose `up` is set to `Y` axis in a right-handed coordinate system.

-After a scene is constructed, it should be written to the disk using the :meth:`fiftyone.core.threed.Scene.write` method, which serializes the scene into a fo3d file.
+After a scene is constructed, it should be written to the disk using the :meth:`scene.write() fiftyone.core.threed.Scene.write` method, which serializes the scene into a fo3d file.

 .. code-block:: python
     :linenos: